Bread Dad

 Yes, you can make bread machine oatmeal bread without butter.
 Some people like to make “no butter” breads because they have run out of butter or they are trying to reduce the saturated fat in their diet.

 You just need to substitute vegetable oil for the butter in this recipe.
 They are almost equal substitutes.
 For example, 1 tablespoon of butter equals 3/4 to 1 tablespoon of vegetable oil (depending on the vegetable oil that you use).
-In addition, when making no butter oatmeal bread, you might want to consider using a neutral flavored vegetable oil (i.e. corn or canola oil) versus a stronger flavored vegetable oil.
+In addition, when making no butter oatmeal bread, you might want to consider using a neutral flavored vegetable oil (e.g. corn or canola oil) versus a stronger flavored vegetable oil.
 However, while the oatmeal bread made with vegetable oil will be okay, it will lack the delicious buttery taste of the recipe above.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS fantastic to hear from someone who has enjoyed our recipes!!
+If you liked this recipe, please leave a comment & 5 star rating below.
 Jump to comment section

 Reference Sources

-• Wikipedia, Bread Machine
+1. Wikipedia, Bread Machine

-• Wikipedia, Oat
+2. Wikipedia, Oat

-• Wikipedia, Oatmeal
+3. Wikipedia, Oatmeal

 Bread Machine Oatmeal Bread